Do you need to file a self assessment tax return if you use an umbrella company?

 • You have sources of foreign income that are subjected to UK taxes.

-• You receive child benefits with your partner, and your adjusted income (net) exceeds £50,000.
+• You receive child benefits with your partner, and your adjusted income (net) exceeds £60,000.
 See our article on the High-Income Child Benefit Charge, and how it affects millions of people.

 Listed above are the most common reasons you may be required to submit a personal tax return, even though you use the services of a PAYE umbrella company for your temporary assignments.
-You can check if you need to submit a personal tax return by completing a short survey on the government’s website.

-Registering for self-assessment
+How to register for self-assessment

-If you have never registered for self-assessment before, it’s an easy process, and you will need to complete form SA1, either online or by post.
-Once you have completed the form, you should receive a Unique Tax Reference (UTR) within ten days, and you will need this to log in to your online portal and activate your desire to submit a self-assessment tax return.
+Once you have completed the form, you should receive a Unique Tax Reference (UTR) within ten days.
+Using your UTR, you can then log in to your online portal and submit a self-assessment tax return.

 When is the self-assessment tax deadline?

-If you need to submit a self-assessment tax return, you must meet the strict deadline of the 31st of January the following year.
-For example, if you need to complete a 2021/22 tax return, you will need to ensure you meet the deadline on 31st January 2023, or you will face a £100 late filing penalty.
+For example, if you need to complete a 2023/24 tax return, you will need to ensure you meet the deadline on 31st January 2025, or you will face a £100 late filing penalty.

-Filing a self-assessment tax return can be pretty stressful – especially if the concept is new to you.
+Filing a self-assessment tax return can be stressful – especially if the concept is new to you.
 However, hundreds of accountants specialise in submitting tax returns accurately and within the deadline.

 The pricing can be very competitive, and hiring an accountant is a popular choice amongst taxpayers.
 An accountant can also help you register for self-assessment, if you have problems doing so yourself.
 Find out more here.